-Control-M is one of the WLA feature leaders according to AIMultiple’s analysis based on 7 different data sources.
+Control-M is one of the WLA feature leaders.
 However, it has alternatives which users rate more strongly, such as:

 Evaluate Control-M and compare the best Control-M alternatives in terms of features, pros and cons to identify the right tool for your organization:

-Ranking: Products are sorted by the number of reviews, except for sponsors, which are placed and linked at the top.
+Products are ranked by the number of user reviews collected from leading B2B review sites, with sponsored listings placed and linked at the top.

 Pros & cons of Control-M